 Because who doesn’t love sun-kissed patios and breezy high-rise terraces?
 It makes for good times in even better settings, and thankfully rooftop bars in Melbourne are in abundance.
 What’s more, the city is also home to rooftop restaurants churning out truly gourmet food, from humble pub classics to sophisticated Mediterranean cuisine.

-If you’re after beers in the afternoon sun, cocktails for sunset drinks or dinner amongst the city lights, our list of Melbourne rooftop bars and restaurants has you sorted.
-Literally rising to the top of Melbourne’s dining scene, check out these spots for a memorable outing with family or friends.
+If you’re after beers in the afternoon sun, cocktails for sunset drinks or dinner amongst the city lights, our list will have you sorted.
+We’ve found the top terrace restaurants and best rooftop bars Melbourne has to offer.
+Literally rising to the top of Melbourne’s dining scene, check out these spots for a memorable outing with mates, family or significant others.

 Best Rooftop Bars in Melbourne

 First on the list, the legendary Rooftop Bar.
 This place has all the ingredients for a perfect rooftop recipe – views of the CBD skyline, sun-soaked terrace, craft beer and signature cocktails.
 But probably the greatest feature is that come summer time, Rooftop Bar is home to an atmospheric outdoor cinema.

 Located seven storeys up the historical Curtin House on Swanston Street, the bustling bar has a superb drinks list to match the gastronomical energy of the entire building.
 You can order food from the Rooftop Burger Shack or instead book a table at a Curtin House restaurant before or after rooftop drinks.
 Cookie, The Toff in Town and Mesa Verde are three of Melbourne’s leading restaurants and all conveniently located below Rooftop Bar.

 Open Monday to Sunday, 12pm – 1am.
 Located at Level 7, Curtin House, 252 Swanston Street, CBD, Melbourne 3000.